Our 2021 timetable of events

 Peninsula Writers’ Club writing meet-ups at cafes, community centres and secret haunts

 Buy your own morning tea and lunch.
-Write at your own pace, be motivated by the company of others.
+Write at your own pace, with quiet scheduled writing time and be motivated by the company of others.
 Establish your own sense of accountability, connection and inspiration.
 Hang out with fellow writers on the Mornington Peninsula.
+Catch up chats happen at lunchtime and during cuppa breaks.

 In 2021 COVID Compliance restrictions mean that our WriteIn’s are only for paid members of Peninsula Writers’ Club for 2021 at Seawinds Community Hub.
 We are still welcoming new memberships.